New Space Race? China Announces Space Probe To The Moon Within The Year

 China’s space program has been on a fast track since the turn of the millennium.
 The country saw its first manned space mission in 2003.

-Although there have been calls for further international cooperation with regard to space exploration, with China making overtures to the U.S. for mutually cooperative ventures, the United States Congress has made it illegal for such missions to take place.
+Although there have been calls for further international cooperation about space exploration, with China making overtures to the U.S. for mutually cooperative ventures, the United States Congress has made it illegal for such missions to take place.

 [Featured Image by Ng Han Guan/AP Images]